 News & Publications: Press Releases

-TALLAHASSEE, FL - The Florida Health Care Association, which represents nearly 700 nursing homes and assisted living facilities across Florida, today released its 2021 legislative priorities for long term care.
-Topping the list of priorities are protecting the 2020-2021 Medicaid funding increase, enacting COVID liability protections for long term care, and addressing long term care centers’ workforce challenges by making the Personal Care Attendant Program permanent.
+Tallahassee, Fla. - The Florida Health Care Association, which represents nearly 700 nursing centers and assisted living facilities across Florida, today released its 2023 legislative priorities for long term care.
+Topping the list of priorities are increasing Medicaid funding to help nursing centers with ongoing quality improvements and authorizing the use of Qualified Medication Aides, which would free up nurses to focus on higher-level caregiving.

 FOR IMMEDIATE RELEASE